Save when you purchase the Write Into Art: Creative Writing Inspired by Visual Art spring series!

 Discover how visual art can inspire creative writing and how writing can offer a powerful way to experience art.
-Join Mary Hall Surface, the founding instructor of the National Gallery of Art’s popular Writing Salon, for three online workshops that explore essential elements of writing and styles through close looking, word-sketching, and imaginative response to prompts.
+Join Mary Hall Surface, the founding instructor of the National Gallery of Art’s popular Writing Salon, for a series of four online workshops that explore essential elements of writing and styles through close looking, word-sketching, and imaginative response to prompts.

 Surface is a teaching artist, playwright, and theatre director and producer.
 She presents workshops nationwide in creative writing and drama as a Kennedy Center teaching artist and was a faculty member at Harvard’s Project Zero Classroom.

 Memoir: Memory and Metaphor

 Take inspiration from 20th-century African American artist Romare Bearden’s Tomorrow I May Be Far Away to mine your memories and personal metaphors.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our Streaming Programs on Zoom.